nasa/exoscene/README.md

-# scene_utils
+# exoscene

-library of classes and subroutines for exoplanet scene simulation
+Library of classes and utility functions for simulating direct images of exoplanetary systems.